SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 > What you're after is this, essentially: <http://localhost:4004/incidents/Customers?$top=1&$select=ID>.

-👉 Modify the `db/data/acme.incmgt-Incidents.csv` file to add `customer_ID` as a field to the start of the header line, and to insert a column so that the first record ("Broomstick doesn't fly") has the customer ID value you just obtained (and that the other records have at least an extra semi-colon, as shown here, where `11` is the customer ID:
+👉 Modify the `db/data/acme.incmgt-Incidents.csv` file to add `customer_ID` as a field to the start of the header line, and to insert a column so that the first record ("Broomstick doesn't fly") has the customer ID value you just obtained (and that the other records have at least an extra semi-colon, as shown here, where `11` is the customer ID):

 ```csv
 customer_ID;ID;title;urgency;status;service_ID